project-sunbird/project-sunbird.github.io/pages/developer-docs/upgrading.md

 **Backup:**

-* Run the script below to take the full backup of postgres databse.
+* Run the script below to take a full backup of the Postgres database.

 		./backup_postgres.sh